DistributedCollective/zero/docs/sdk/lib-base.liquitystorebasestate.total.md

 ## LiquityStoreBaseState.total property

-Total collateral and debt in the Liquity system.
+Total collateral and debt in the Zero system.

 <b>Signature:</b>